martinfarrow/shSSMParameterManager/README.md

 ## Options

   - -a: define a comma seperated list of actions, valid values are:

+        delete           : delete parameters - be very careful with this action it will delete everything 'under' the parameter pattern you provide.

         display          : display the value of local and ssm parameters Note if the parameters are files, or large parameters md5sums are displayed in place of values

-        get              : output the parameeter values to stdout
+        get              : output the parameter values to stdout

         list             : list parameters from the data_file matching         : list parameters that match their ssm value from the data_file